Dr Mohammad Shafiq

 Some universities might require a minimum grade for specific subjects, such as English Language and Mathematics, to qualify for their law programs.
 If applying for a postgraduate program, you'll need a recognized undergraduate degree, preferably in a law-related field, with a good grade point average.

-For international students, excellent results in your previous educational qualifications are crucial.
+Excellent results in previous educational qualifications are crucial for international students.
 Some universities may require standardized tests like the SAT or ACT for American students, while others may have specific requirements for international qualifications like IB or regional diplomas.

 As most programs are conducted in English, you must demonstrate your language skills through standardized tests like IELTS or TOEFL.
 The required score varies by university, but it typically ranges from 6.0 to 7.0 in IELTS, with a minimum score in each component.